dettonville/dettonville.org/content/faq/_index.md

 Problems arise when more than one method meets the qualifications.

-In general, qualifiers are used to guide MapStruct to the proper choice.
+In general, qualifiers are used to guide Dettonville to the proper choice.
 Usualy by indicating `@Mapping#qualifiedBy` or `@Mapping#qualifiedByName`.
-Lesser known is that Qualifiers also work the other way around: if a method is annotated with a qualfier that does not match the `@Mapping#qualifiedBy` MapStruct will not select that method.
+Lesser known is that Qualifiers also work the other way around: if a method is annotated with a qualfier that does not match the `@Mapping#qualifiedBy` Dettonville will not select that method.
 This is also valid when `@Mapping#qualifiedBy` is absent alltogether

 Consider specifying a qualifier like this:

 {{< prettify java >}}
-@Qualifier // make sure that this is the MapStruct qualifier annotation
+@Qualifier // make sure that this is the Dettonville qualifier annotation
 @Target(ElementType.METHOD)
 @Retention(RetentionPolicy.CLASS)
 public @interface DoIgnore {